NSHipster/articles/2018-12-10-character-viewer.md

 ### Explore the Unicode Code Table

-At the bottom of the Customize List... sheet, you'll find a section titled Code Tables.
+At the bottom of the Customize List sheet, you'll find a section titled Code Tables.

 Go ahead and check the box next to Unicode.

 {% asset character-viewer-unicode-code-chart.png %}